Request more info

 Since 2011, the Diplometrics Program has expanded significantly to include data on military capabilities, non-state actors, foreign travel by heads of government and state, diplomatic capacity, cultural affinity, power projection, and other data initiatives.
 With the completion of the Global Indicators of Dyadic Engagement dataset in 2020, the Frederick S. Pardee Institute for International Futures has begun to use the combined data to analyze and forecast bilateral and networked influence across the international system.
 Additionally, the Institute has utilized its Formal Bilateral Influence Capacity Index, which is built in part from core Diplometrics data series, to launch a report in association with the Atlantic Council focusing on China-U.S. competition in Southeast Asia and implications for U.S. foreign policy.

-Having built a robust portfolio of data on international power and influence, diplomatic interactions, political violence, and other issues, the Diplometrics team has enhanced its efforts to share our data with academics, analysts, policymakers, and the public.
+As the portfolio expanded, the team placed more emphasis on sharing datasets, documentation, and analysis with researchers, analysts, policymakers, students, and the public.
 Through academic publications, commentaries, media interviews, and other public engagements, we seek to share our data and analysis with the world.

 Over the years, the Diplometrics Program has been funded by: the U.S. Army Future Studies Group; the U.S.Army Research Office; the U.S. Department of Defense Minerva Research Initiative; and other partners.
 Along the way, hundreds of students have contributed to the Diplometrics Program in meaningful ways.
 As work on Diplometrics moves forward, their continued support will ensure our institute continues to develop original analyses and advance conversations in the international relations space among policymakers, academics, and the public.